 However, there are still some cases when a dedicated IP is useful based on volume and compliance needs.
 We’ll provide dedicated IPs to customers when it makes sense, but we'll retain the responsibility of monitoring and optimizing their performance.

-To qualify for a dedicated IP you must be signed up for at least the 300,000 messages a month plan.
+To qualify for a dedicated IP, you must send at least 300,000 messages a month.
 This kind of volume is the best to establish an IP’s reputation, so that each receiver (Gmail, Outlook, AOL/Yahoo, etc.) actually knows and remembers who you are.

 You’ll qualify for an additional dedicated IP if sending 100,000 or more messages a day.
 Each receiver has thresholds on the amount of messages and connections they'll accept at once from a single IP, so another IP may be needed to maintain adequate sending speed.